All about Oats

 Q. What is the % refined sugar in the Nairn's biscuit range?

-Nairn’s Biscuit Breaks contain between 16% and 23% sugar.
+Nairn’s Biscuits generally contain between 16% and 23% sugar.
 Other brands of sweet biscuits can contain up to 50% sugar – significantly more!
-Download comparison list here for Oat Biscuits, Biscuit Breaks and Astro Bites.
+Download the comparison list here for Oat Biscuits and Biscuit Breaks

 Q. How can you substantiate that your biscuits have up to 45% less sugar than some of your competitors?

 We regularly compare them to over 100 similar everyday premium biscuits, across main category and gluten free.
 We use this information to show the percentage less sugar vs the average of all those biscuits.
 We haven't changed the recipes - our sweet biscuits are skillfully made to be naturally lower in sugar AND naturally delicious....
 The comparative list for our Oat Biscuits can be downloaded here, and for our Gluten Free Biscuits here.